 The student usually spends 2-3 days a week fully engaged in sport, but is otherwise free for tutoring.
 As much as possible, the tutoring should follow a standard timetable, but the Tutor should allow for flexibility as required by the student’s sporting calendar.
 The Tutor must optimize the student’s timetable and ensure to maintain the delicate balance needed to complete the required academic workload without overloading him.
 To this end, the Tutor should be creative and interesting with the lessons, using their surroundings as much as possible to form the basis of their lessons and ensuring that each new learning experience is an engaging adventure for the student.
 Workshops, theatre outings, and museums could all be incorporated, along with trips to sites of historic importance and interesting lectures and talks from subject specialists.

-The Tutor will work in a dedicated classroom located at the house of the student and his mother.
+The Tutor will work in a dedicated classroom located at the house in the UK.
 It may be that the Tutor must work with local schools to ensure the student has access to specific lab equipment, so the Tutor must be good at building and maintaining relationships with a variety of people.
 Establishing a routine is also important, as is encouraging healthy habits, regular exercise, diet and mindfulness sequences, all of which will help the student mentally prepare for both academic challenges and his sporting progress.